 Background: Interest in research on complementary health practices, including interventions derived from systems of traditional medicine, is worldwide.
-Over the years, NCCAM has received inquiries about, and has periodically supported, investigator-initiated interventional clinical studies outside of the United States and Canada.
+Over the years, NCCIH has received inquiries about, and has periodically supported, investigator-initiated interventional clinical studies outside of the United States and Canada.
 However, these studies have proven to be extremely resource-intense because of: 1) the complexity and heterogeneity of global regulatory frameworks and social policies governing complementary health practices, and 2) the wide range of experience in clinical trials within the international complementary health research community.

-Given the resulting scientific and regulatory challenges involved in designing, implementing, and overseeing interventional clinical studies outside of the United States and Canada, and available staff resources and funding, NCCAM must limit its support of interventional clinical trials in order to ensure necessary focus on investments in current strategic priorities of the Center.
+Given the resulting scientific and regulatory challenges involved in designing, implementing, and overseeing interventional clinical studies outside of the United States and Canada, and available staff resources and funding, NCCIH must limit its support of interventional clinical trials in order to ensure necessary focus on investments in current strategic priorities of the Center.

-Special Considerations: Special consideration may be given to: 1) applications for support of interventional clinical trials that are responsive to NCCAM funding opportunity announcements that specifically allow international studies, or 2) applications that are based in well-established international collaborations with extensive experience and a proven track record of success in carrying out international interventional clinical trials in other fields of investigation.
+Special Considerations: Special consideration may be given to: 1) applications for support of interventional clinical trials that are responsive to NCCIH funding opportunity announcements that specifically allow international studies, or 2) applications that are based in well-established international collaborations with extensive experience and a proven track record of success in carrying out international interventional clinical trials in other fields of investigation.

 - The strength of preexisting and independently funded clinical research infrastructure at the proposed clinical site(s)